Clifford the Big Red Dog (2019 TV series): Production

 A reboot of Clifford the Big Red Dog was announced on May 16, 2018, by Scholastic, and released in late 2019.
 Scholastic and 100 Chickens Productions in the United States, and 9 Story Media Group in Canada produce the series.

 On November 22, 2019, the theme song and a sneak peek clip of an episode were released.

-In preparing for the role of the voice of Clifford, Adam Sanders stated that he watched episodes of the 2000s television series and studied John Ritter's performance as Clifford, stating that Ritter portrayed the character as very optimistic, very youthful and compassionate.
+In preparing for the role of the voice of Clifford, Adam Sanders stated that he watched episodes of the 2000s television series and studied John Ritter's performance as Clifford, stating that Ritter portrayed the character as very optimistic, youthful and compassionate.